smartcar/javascript-sdk/README.md

 #### `scope`
 Permissions requested from the user for specific grant.

+#### `state`
+OAuth state parameter.
+Typically used for passing a user's ID or token to prevent CORS attacks

 #### `selector`
 ID of html element that will contain the generated buttons.